litprog/litprog/lit_v3/11_overview.md

 ## Creating Files

-It might be enough for academics if LitProg were only to produce documentation, but most other people want to have artifacts that are actually useful.
+It might be enough for academics if LitProg were only to produce documentation, but most other people want to have artifacts that are actually useful, such as an actual program.
 In the most simple case you can use the `lp_file: <filename>` directive to generate files.

 ```python
 # lp_file: examples/fib.py